The key to digital learning

 How it works

-Thaki collects "fully amortised" devices from a range of global supporters, from large corporations – including Standard Chartered, PWC, GE – and schools and universities – such as NYUAD and the American Community School in Abu Dhabi.
+Thaki collects "fully amortised" devices from a range of global supporters, from large corporations – including Standard Chartered, Deloitte, PWC, GE – and schools and universities – such as NYUAD and the American Community School in Abu Dhabi.

 There are also open-source platforms for spreadsheets, word processing, coding, 3D rendering, and other tools which are all compatible with commercial software, such as Microsoft.
-A full list of all the content added to a Thaki laptops is available here and this video explainer offers a tour of a typical device.
+A full list of all the content added to Thaki laptops is available here and this video explainer offers a tour of a typical device.

 Unlike many remote learning initiatives, a large portion of Thaki’s content is available offline.
 “This is deliberate,” Rudayna explains.
 “Lebanon, for example, has terrible internet from both the speed and the cost point of view.
-So, if you're asking people to stream videos, it’s going to be very expensive or impossible.”
+So, if you're asking people to stream videos, it’s going to be very slow or impossible.”

 Having offline options is important, she adds, saying how this really came through during the pandemic, when so many low-income children were unable to do proper remote learning.